vtlanglois/Exercise-03a-Color-and-Particles/README.md

 Next, we need to create derivitive scenes to serve as the tiles in our game.
 Under the Scene menu, select New Inherited Scene.
 Find and select res://Pieces/Piece.tscn.
 An unsaved copy of the Piece scene will now open.

 In the Sprite node, replace the placeholder Texture with res://Assets/chick.png.
+Select the Piece node and, in the Inspector, update set the Color field = Chick.
 Save the scene as res://Pieces/Chick.tscn (pay attention to the capitalization, the spelling, and the file extension).
-Then repeat that process with the following images (and file names):
+Then repeat that process with the following images (Piece->Color field, and file names):
  * Duck
  * Elephant
  * Parrot